Your cookie preferences

 How expensive is satellite broadband?

-Just getting a satellite dish installed at your property for it to work will cost hundreds of pounds, and the monthly bill you’ll then be charged is much higher than most entry-level fibre broadband deals.
-And Starlink, which offers much faster satellite broadband, currently charges £89 per month.
+Just getting a satellite dish installed at your property for it to work can cost upwards of £400, and the monthly bill you’ll then be charged is much higher than most entry-level fibre broadband deals.
+And Starlink, which offers much faster satellite broadband, currently charges £75 per month.
 This is significantly more expensive than almost every gigabit-speed broadband service.

 These charges make satellite broadband potentially the most expensive type of broadband you can get.